 Sources of No-Credit Home Loans

-Other sources for no-credit home loans are smaller, perhaps local, banks or credit unions.
-If you have a personal relationship with a lender, such as a small, hometown bank, they may be willing to do the manual underwriting that is necessary in order to process an alternative data no-credit home loan application.
-If you are a member of a credit union, that is another possible source of a no-credit home loan.
-In 2016, Transunion Credit Reporting Agency said that credit unions held 11% of all home mortgages in the U.S.
+Other sources for no-credit home loans are smaller local banks or credit unions.
+If you have a personal relationship with a lender, such as a small hometown bank, it may be willing to do the manual underwriting necessary to process an alternative-data, no-credit home loan application.

 The Bottom Line